mufkuw/m-paperless/docs/setup.md

 ## Moving data from SQLite to PostgreSQL or MySQL/MariaDB {#sqlite_to_psql}

-The best way to migrate between database types is to perform an [export](administration.md#exporter) and then [import](administration.md#importer) into a clean installation of Paperless-ngx.
+The best way to migrate between database types is to perform an [export](administration.md#exporter) and then [import](administration.md#importer) into a clean installation of M-Paperless.

 ## Moving back to Paperless

-Lets say you migrated to Paperless-ngx and used it for a while, but decided that you don't like it and want to move back (If you do, send me a mail about what part you didn't like!), you can totally do that with a few simple steps.
+Lets say you migrated to M-Paperless and used it for a while, but decided that you don't like it and want to move back (If you do, send me a mail about what part you didn't like!), you can totally do that with a few simple steps.

-Paperless-ngx modified the database schema slightly, however, these changes can be reverted while keeping your current data, so that your current data will be compatible with original Paperless.
+M-Paperless modified the database schema slightly, however, these changes can be reverted while keeping your current data, so that your current data will be compatible with original Paperless.
 Thumbnails were also changed from PNG to WEBP format and will need to be